jackveithPITT/CSCHacks2021/devlog.md

 # CSCHacks 2021 Devlog
-I will attempt to detail all of (or at least the most major/headache-inducing/time-consuming) roadblocks in this document, so that I can track my progress and hopefully accurately detail the things that got in my way and what I had to learn to solve these issues.
+I will attempt to detail all of (or at least the most major/headache-inducing/time-consuming) my roadblocks in this document, as well as what I worked on each day so that I can track my progress and hopefully accurately detail the things that got in my way and what I had to learn to solve these issues.
+I'll also include some neat things I learned or had trouble with that I didn't want to bore the readers with at the bottom of each section.

 # Project Creation through Oct 15, 2021